erlds/contextSelectCode/README.md

 - The function
     `img_dec = decodeImage(outputFile,reconstructedImage)`
-	takes two inputs, the binary compressed image file and the name of the decoded image It decodes the data, returning the array image and saving the image with the reconstructedImage name
+	takes two inputs, the binary compressed image file and the name of the decoded image.
+	It decodes the data, returning the array image and saving the image with the reconstructedImage name

 - The script file in the v0 folder, executes all 3 functions above.